Relationship

 Dreaming About Being Overlooked: Meaning, Psychology & Symbolism

-Dreams of being overlooked may reflect feelings of inadequacy or a desire for recognition.
+Dreams of being overlooked often reflect feelings of invisibility or neglect, pointing to deeper self-worth themes.

 Written by: DreamMeaning Editorial Team